Sotilrac/traffic-signs/writeup.md

 | 35 | Ahead only                                  | 1.666113083226359e-24	|
 | 13 | Yield                                       | 1.0704469747071413e-24	|

-The rest of the probabilities for each image can befound in the Jupyter notebook.
+The rest of the probabilities for each image can be found in the Jupyter notebook.